-Down the street from me lives parenting author Jeremy Adam Smith.
+Down the street from me lives Jeremy Adam Smith.
 Our sons mix it up in the same second grade and we’ve become playdate pals by association.
 In fact, his son’s legs are on the real balance board I showed you last week.

 Jeremy recently wrote about the ten secrets to being a happy working father based on his academic/scientific research and personal experience, and I wanted to share it with you.

 Here’s an excerpt from How to be a Happy Working Dad, Part One:

 1. Find yourself a family-friendly workplace—and decide how much money that’s worth to you.